ponylang/ponylang-website/content/blog/last-week-in-pony-012923.md

 date = "2023-01-29T07:00:06-04:00"
 +++

-That week, we accepted two RFCs that will result in changes to Pony syntax and the standard library respectively.
+Last week, we accepted two RFCs that will result in changes to Pony syntax and the standard library respectively.

 <!--more-->